raivivek/raivivek.github.io/content/programming/digitalocean-droplet.md

 I also setup up local SSH configuration to quickly create a [SOCKS proxy](https://mikeash.com/ssh_socks.html) for tunneling web traffic and some programs.
-[Topcoder](https://topcoder.com) had given a lot of trouble in easy days .. but now? a breeze.
+[Topcoder](https://topcoder.com) had given a lot of trouble in early days .. but now? a breeze.